 White officials in the South proudly boasted, "Segregation now, segregation tomorrow, segregation forever."
-In the North, the white school boards and politicians who imposed de facto segregation piously denied any racial discrimination on their part at all.
-Instead, they positioned themselves as champions of "neighborhoods" and "neighborhood schools."
-But as shown by how they drew their "neighborhood" school district boundaries their definition of "neighborhood" did not mean "nearby," it meant race.
+In the North, white school boards and politicians piously denied any racial discrimination on their part at all.
+Instead, they imposed de facto segregation by positioning themselves as champions of "neighborhoods" and "neighborhood schools."
+Yet the "neighborhood" school district boundaries they created were based on residential segregation and their working definition of "neighborhood" did not mean "nearby" — it meant race.

 In Los Angeles, for example, Alameda Street divided white and Black communities — east of Alameda everyone was white, to the west it was all Afro-American.
 Yet "neighborhood" school boundaries were drawn along Alameda even for schools that were actually on Alameda.
 Which meant that children living across the road from a school designated for a different race would have to go many blocks to reach their "neighborhood" school rather than simply crossing the street.